-Porcelain veneers are thin shells of ceramic that bond directly to the front and top surfaces of the teeth.
+Porcelain dental veneers in Houston, TX are thin shells of ceramic that bond directly to the front and top surfaces of the teeth.
 They are an ideal choice for improving your smile and have become increasingly popular due to their simplicity and versatility.
 With veneers as an alternative, there is no reason to put up with gaps between your teeth, teeth that are stained, badly shaped or crooked.
 A veneer placed on top of your teeth can correct these maladies, simply and quickly, to help you achieve a beautiful smile!

 When bonded to the teeth, the ultra-thin porcelain veneers are virtually undetectable and highly resistant to coffee, tea, or even cigarette stains.
 For strength and appearance, their resemblance to healthy, white tooth enamel is unsurpassed by other restorative options.
 Because they are thin, light can shine through them and they take on the natural color of the underlying tooth.

 With proper care, porcelain veneers will brighten your smile for well over a decade.
 Dr. Nguyen will ensure that your veneers are crafted from the highest quality porcelains and are bonded with the most advanced and proven materials available.

 Dental veneers are flexible in the sense that they can correct a wide range of problems.
 The average cost of porcelain veneers is very affordable when applied to the total lifespan of the veneers procedure.
 Let’s take a closer look at some of the dental conditions that might result in a recommendation for veneers from your dentist.